New announcement. Learn more

 PathLight can:

-• conduct a gap analysis between your organisation’s current approach to climate risk and the External Reporting Board’s (XRB) reporting requirements - see below
+• conduct a gap analysis between your organisation’s current approach to climate risk and external reporting requirements - see below

 • develop a roadmap to address identified gaps on a reasonable timeline